-Bonus Calculation and Payment - Financial and Operational Metrics and 2021 Performance Results
+Bonus Calculation and Payment - Financial and Operational Metrics and 2023 Performance Results

-For corporate executives, in 2021 we utilized financial targets based on net sales (as adjusted), adjusted EBITA, cash conversion, and adjusted EPS for the Company performance factors ("CPF").
-Performance targets were based upon Board-approved operational and financial goals for 2021, and represented significant progress in each category toward the achievement of the Company's long-term growth objectives and aligned with the Board-approved corporate budget.
+For our NEOs, in 2023 we utilized financial targets based on net sales (as adjusted), and adjusted EBITDA for the Company performance factors.
+Performance targets were based upon Board-approved operational and financial goals for 2023 and represented significant progress in each category toward the achievement of the Company's long-term growth objectives and aligned with the Board-approved corporate budget.